Skip to content

 Var Default Meaning

-QBITTORRENT_URL http://localhost:8080 qBittorrent WebUI base URL
+QBITTORRENT_URL Required qBittorrent WebUI base URL

-QBITTORRENT_USERNAME admin WebUI user id
+QBITTORRENT_USERNAME Required WebUI user id

-QBITTORRENT_PASSWORD adminadmin WebUI password
+QBITTORRENT_PASSWORD Required WebUI password

 The per-domain tool sets are toggled independently and default to enabled: